-But my historic formula (more restaurant visits = better words) has failed me.
+My historic formula (more restaurant visits = better words) stopped working, though.

 It’s worth noting that Yellow Rose’s casual, honky-tonk-chic feel isn’t limited to the food.
-Even before you receive your bag of takeout or orange tray of paper plates for outdoor dining, you’ll hear Willie Nelson playing through the speakers both inside and out, spot a poster of Dolly Parton glamorously overseeing business from above, and notice the bags of stone-ground grits and heirloom beans on a shelf in front of a saloon-style swinging door to the currently-unused dining room.
+Even before you receive your bean and cheese, you’ll hear Willie Nelson playing through the speakers both inside and out, spot a poster of Dolly Parton glamorously overseeing business from above, and notice the bags of stone-ground grits and heirloom beans on a shelf in front of a saloon-style swinging door to the currently-unused dining room.
 There’s a Pac-Man arcade game set up in front, a stack of their monthly zine printed on neon paper, and breakfast specials on weekend mornings that I’ve happily planned Sundays around.

-For the time being, Yellow Rose offers heated outdoor dining or nicely-packaged takeout with some hefty tortillas that don’t sog during travel time.
+Yellow Rose offers indoor and outdoor dining, as well as nicely-packaged takeout with some hefty tortillas that don’t sog during travel time.
 Whichever you opt for, don’t worry about finding the right words to describe how much you like this place.
 Just choose someone to share their amazing food with, and know that you’ll both end up making vague grunting noises about the miracle of flour while you do.
 Tortilla-bliss grunting speaks louder than words.

 Yellow Rose serves all of their tacos in tin foil wraps (although it isn’t pictured above).
 We mention this because it keeps the steam inside the taco such that the warmth from the refried beans slightly softens the unmelted cheddar strands.
 Imagine a buttery flour tortilla with enough bite to stand up to a congealed mix of whole and smashed pinto beans and half-melted cheese.
 The components at play here may seem straightforward, but it’s the textures that take this taco to a level where you’ll convince yourself you need to go back and get another next week.